Tier 4 applying in the UK

 Once you have completed the application form online and this has been checked by an Adviser at the International Student Office, you can then print and sign it.
 If you are applying by post, you will need to return this to the International Student Office with your supporting documents for us to send.

 How can the International Student Office help me?

-Once we have confirmed that you can have a CAS, you must book an appointment to have your visa application checked by an adviser.
+Once you received your CAS, you must book an appointment at the International Student Office to have your visa application checked by an adviser.
 If you want to make your application by post, the International Student Office will be able to send your application for you.
 If you are applying in person, we will be able to check your application before you go to the Home Office.
 This flowchart explains what you need to do and what ISO will do to help you.